-Making it through to the academic level of studying a PhD is in the thoughts of many fresh-faced new undergraduate students.
+Making it through to the academic level of studying a PhD in the UK is in the thoughts of many fresh-faced new undergraduate students.
 But when the time finally comes and you are considering a PhD, knowing about the costs involved will help with your decision-making.

 The first thing most people think about when considering further study is the PhD tuition fees.
 It's a little confusing to those who have recently completed a taught undergraduate or postgraduate course, but fees for research degrees are much lower.
 The standard tuition fees paid by UK and EU students are set by the Research Councils UK for research Masters and PHDs.
 International students will find fees quite a bit higher but comparable to taught courses and other fees you will have encountered.
 For example, the tuition fees at the University of Leicester are £4,195 per year for students from the UK and EU and vary between £13,600 and £29,465 for international students.